TX. 29th December 1966

-A single clip (b/w 16TR ) and one extended
+A single clip (b/w 16mm film) and one

 A section lasting approximately two and a

-introduced to Tony for the first time and is initially skeptical of its
+is introduced to Tony for the first time and is initially skeptical of

 The clip derives from an edition of the

-Satisfaction Guaranteed clip was used in an early
+Robotics.
+(Frame-grabs of the opening title sequence can be seen below).
+The Satisfaction Guaranteed clip was used in an early

-segment of the programme, and appears in order to illustrate Asimov’s reflections on the
+segment of the programme, in order to illustrate Asimov’s reflections on

 The clip begins as Claire, Larry Belmont

-and Tony, along with company ‘robo-psychologist’ Dr Jensen, gather together in the living room of the Belmont’s home.
-Asimov’s voice (a continuation of the interview footage which precedes the
+and Tony, along with company Robo-psychologist Dr Jensen (Ann Firbank)

+gather together in the living room of the Belmont’s home.
+Asimov’s

+narration (a continuation of the interview footage which precedes the

-clip) obscures the first thirteen seconds of the extract’s soundtrack, losing a few
+clip) obscures the first thirteen seconds of the extract’s soundtrack in

-leaving her on her own for so long.
-Also obscured is Dr Jensen’s ambiguous
+loathe leaving you on your own for so long.

-response: “Mrs Belmont won’t be quite on her own”.
+Dr Jensen: Mrs. Belmont won’t be quite on

-with Larry turning to Claire and saying: “Claire, while we’re away, we’d
+Larry turning to Claire and saying: “Claire, while we’re away, we’d like

 goes on to explain: “TN-3 is a robot”.